How to Make a French Cleat

 What Angle Should You Use to Make a French Cleat?

 French cleats are usually cut at a 45-degree angle.
 But the angle doesn’t have to be exactly 45 degrees.
 Let’s say you wanted to hang a single mirror on the wall.
-If you cut a french cleat from a single board at 47 degrees, the two sections of the cleat would fit together.
+If you cut a French cleat from a single board at 47 degrees, the two sections of the cleat would fit together.

 But you may want the angle to be exact for some projects.
-Let’s say you wanted to make a batch of french cleats for a tool storage wall.
+Let’s say you wanted to make a batch of French cleats for a tool storage wall.
 You’ll likely want the angle to be the same for each cleat.
 Making the angle the same for each cleat will ensure that the objects can be removed and reconfigured, and all of the cleats will fit together correctly.

 Can You Hide French Cleats?